jskoetsier/phreakbot/README.md

-# PhreakBot
+# PhreakBot (v0.0.1)

-PhreakBot is a modular IRC bot written in Python.
-It's designed to be easy to set up and extend with custom plugins.
+PhreakBot is a modular IRC bot written in Python with database-based user management.

 This is a modular IRC bot that runs exclusively in Docker, providing a consistent and isolated environment across different operating systems.